CICATA/vulnerableSettlements/Readme.md

 ![](https://github.com/joaquinsalas/vulnerableSettlements/blob/master/figures/mexicoMap.jpg)

  Vulnerable Settlements in Mexico.
-You can see a live demo of this map at (requires Earth Engine permission) https://code.earthengine.google.com/9350aac99d8a6aa99c1fdce7e740d82a?hideCode=true
+You can see a live demo of this map at (requires Earth Engine permission and may take a few seconds to run) https://code.earthengine.google.com/9350aac99d8a6aa99c1fdce7e740d82a?hideCode=true